teokem/project-work-2018-CamilleAny/README.md

 * `activate Toxcat_environment`

-If you have any question, you can contact me with the email address ’camille.garcia@biochemistry.lu.se'.
+If you have any question, you can contact me with the email address: camille.garcia@biochemistry.lu.se.